akinsiraifedayo/ping-pong-game/README.md

 1. Run the game: Open your terminal or command prompt and execute the command `python main.py`.
 2. Player Controls:
    - Left Paddle (Player 1): Use the "W" key to move up and the "S" key to move down.
-   - Right Paddle (Player 2 or Computer): Use the arrow keys to move up and down.
+   - Right Paddle (Player 2): Use the arrow keys to move up and down.

 3. Gameplay:
    - The game starts with the ball served from the center of the screen.